 Specify the people and causes you'd like to take care of, remembering to include their full names and addresses so they can be identified easily.
-If leaving a gift to charity, please include their registered charity number.

-5 Decide who will take care of your dependants
+5 Who will take care of your dependants?

 If you have children, relatives who are reliant on you or pets, specify who you want to take care of them and how this will be funded.